-J. Cost of Supply
+K. Cost of Supply

-The cost of electric or natural gas energy supply or traditional investment that includes all applicable rows in the Rhode Island Benefit Cost Framework that are costs caused by or associated with the procurement of energy supply or traditional investment, whether internal or external to the market cost of energy.
+The cost of electric or natural gas energy supply that includes all rows in the Rhode Island Benefit Cost RI Framework that are costs caused by or associated with the procurement of energy supply, whether internal or external to the market cost of energy.

-K. Cost of Energy Efficiency and/or Conservation
+L. Cost of Energy Efficiency

-The cost of electric or natural gas energy efficiency that includes all applicable rows in the Rhode Island Benefit Cost Framework that are costs caused by or associated with the procurement of energy supply, whether internal or external to the market cost of efficiency.
+The cost of electric or natural gas energy efficiency that includes all rows in the Rhode Island Benefit Cost RI Framework that are costs caused by or associated with the procurement of energy supply, whether internal or external to the market cost of efficiency.

-L. Three-Year Least-Cost Procurement Report (colloquially known as the Targets filing)
+M. Three-Year Least-Cost Procurement Report